 Study plan agreement

-Within December 1st in the first semester of your program, you must submit an application for your study plan agreement.
-The study plan agreement shall include your theoretical curriculum (courses) and progress plan throughout your studies, and must be signed/verified by your supervisors.
+Within 1 December in the first semester of your program, you must submit an application for your study plan agreement.
+The study plan agreement shall include your theoretical curriculum and progress plan throughout your studies.
+This must be signed or verified by your supervisors.

 If you need to apply for part-time studies, you do this through your study plan agreement.